US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 Iran responded to the latest strikes as it had been threatening to do for months — first launching a wave of missiles and drones targeting Israel.
 It followed with strikes targeting U.S. military installations in Bahrain, Kuwait and Qatar.
 The United Arab Emirates and Iraq shut down their airspace.

-Forty people were reported killed at a girls’ school in southern Iran in the Israeli-U.S. strikes, according to Iran’s state-run IRNA news agency.
+At least 57 people were reported killed at a girls’ school in southern Iran in the Israeli-U.S. strikes, according to Iran’s state-run IRNA news agency.
 At least 45 others were wounded in the attack in Minab in Iran’s Hormozgan province.
-The White House did not immediately respond to a request for comment on reported strike on the school.
+The White House and the Israeli military did not immediately respond to a request for comment on reported strike on the school.

-In an indication of the scope of the conflict, air defense fire thudded over Dubai, the commercial capital of the United Arab Emirates, Saturday afternoon.
+In an indication of the scope of the conflict, flights across the Middle East were disrupted and air defense fire thudded over Dubai, the commercial capital of the United Arab Emirates, Saturday afternoon.
 Associated Press journalists saw the aftereffects of the blast from an interceptor.

-Four people were also killed by an Iranian missile striking a building in Syria’s southern city of Sweida, according to Syrian state television.

 Shrapnel from an Iranian missile attack on the capital of the UAE killed one person, state media said.